nextcloud/documentation/user_manual/files/filesweb.rst

 ============================================

 You can access your ownCloud files with the ownCloud web interface and create, preview, edit, delete, share, and re-share files.
+Your ownCloud administrator has the option to disable these features, so if any of them are missing on your system ask your server administrator.

 .. figure:: ../images/users-files.png

     **ownCloud web interface Files app**

 ownCloud version 7 enables you to see file thumbnails next to the filenames.
-Hovering over a file or folder provides the following highlighted list of
+Hovering over a file or folder provides the following operations:
-operations:

 * :guilabel:`Pencil icon` -- Enables you to rename a file or folder.
 * :guilabel:`Download` -- Downloads a file to your system.
-* :guilabel:`Versions` (when enabled; See :doc:`versioncontrol` for details) --
-   Enables you to revert the file or folder to any available older versions.
+* :guilabel:`Versions` -- Enables you to revert the file or folder to any available older versions.
 * :guilabel:`Share` -- Enables you to share the file or folder with a group or a specific user.
-Also enables you to share using a specified link.
+Also enables you to create a public share with a hyperlink.
-* :guilabel:`Edit` -- When a file is editable, enables you to open the file in the document application as long as that application is enabled for use from the ownCloud server.
+* :guilabel:`Edit` -- Edit the file in ownCloud.
 * :guilabel:`Trash icon` -- Deletes the selected file or folder.

 ..
 Note:: The Shared folder has been removed from ownCloud 7.
 If you are